RadialDevGroup/ombudsman/ATTENDANCE.md

 * All time will be "flex" time and scheduled according to an employee's best discretion.

-* Please plan to work 40 Hours, and bill no less than 32 hours on client-billable work, as-available.
+* Please plan to work 40 Hours, and no less than 32 doing client-billable, buisness development or adminstrative work, as-available.

+* The remaining 8 hours may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc.

 * Please account for your 20% time, any networking events or meetups where you mention the company, etc, along with other reported times.

-***special note:*** The above points, in aggregate, *imply discretionary 20% time* to be decided by the individual.
-Resourcing should be established on assumption of no more than a 32-hour week, and the specifics of such resourcing should be clearly communicated to the sentient resources whose responsibility it is to schedule theirown 20% time.

-A policy (formal or informal) should probably be established for deciding on what qualifies as 20% time and what, when it dovetails somewhat with business needs and/or gets suggested by supervisory/administration personnel, qualifies as 20% time (or not).

 ## Overtime and Comptime